tperey/ros2_odrive_personal/README.md

 *For cogging
 --In general, cogging map seems to be working well, but HIGHLY DEPENDENT ON MANUAL HOMING TO EXACT RIGHT SPOT ON STARTUP!
 REALLY NEED PRECISE HOMING TO EXACT START POSITION USED TO GENERATE MAP, USING ABSOLUTE ENCODER!
 *For pendulum
---Try a constant friction term
+--Residuals seem exactly aligned with missing coulomb friction.
+Try a tanh or constant friction term?
+WON'T BE ABLE TO USE LQR!
 --Could optimize filter params with linear method to minimize residual?
---Try nonlinear method
-*Test reading pendulum simultaneously
+PROB DON'T CARE *Test reading pendulum simultaneously

 NOTES